About Betsy Todd, MPH, RN

 Today, we understand more about transmission, and isolation precautions are better tailored to the epidemiology of each drug-resistant organism.
 Unfortunately, though, since that time antibiotic resistance has rapidly increased, and we now find ourselves not only with a lot more MRSA to contend with, but with patients whose infections are susceptible to only one or two antibiotics (and occasionally, to none).

 Some of these multi-drug-resistant organisms (MDROs) seem to be persistent colonizers—that is, the organism “takes up residence” on or in the body without causing infection, and can still be transmitted to others.
-In some cases these patients will need to be on isolation precautions every time they […]
+In some cases these patients will need to be on isolation precautions every time they are admitted […]

 Instructor Incivility Toward Nursing Students